Academic Expectations and Program Requirements

 In Residence Registration

-International Student Registration Requirements
+International Graduate Student Registration

 In Absentia

-To qualify for In Absentia registration, a student must not have access to or use of facilities of the TAMUS at any time during the semester or summer term for which he or she is enrolled.
-The definition of “facilities” includes human resources and services such as those provided by graduate advisory committee members responding to drafts of theses, dissertations, or records of study material, etc. A student holding a fellowship or assistantship may not register In Absentia.
 International students who want to work in another student title when registered In Absentia should contact both the Division of Human Resources & Organizational Effectiveness (HROE) and International Student & Scholar Services (ISSS) for information about their eligibility.
 International students with questions about maintaining legal status while registered In Absentia should consult with ISSS.
-A student going outside the United States and registering In Absentia should register their experience on the Education Abroad portal where they will complete online emergency notification information so university assistance is available during crisis situations.
-Additional details are available on the Education Abroad website.
+A student going outside the United States and registering In Absentia should register their experience on the Education Abroad portal where they will complete online emergency notification information, so university assistance is available during crisis situations.

 Leave of Absence